|

 Countertop Filter

 These filter COLD water WHEN YOU CHOOSE.
 You pull a little lever and the water is diverted through the filter.
 Installation requires no tools and takes under a minute.
 Depending on the use and the amount of impurities in your water, the cartridges have to be changed every 8-12 months.
-They typically cost $70 and up but due to a very special purchase, we have a compact, NSF-rated unit for $20.
-Aqua Life countertop filter
+They typically cost $30-$70

 On Tap Filter

 These are devices that you attach directly to your faucet.
 They do a good job of removing sediment but because of their small size, are nowhere near as good as the other devices (which have several filtering stages) at removing chemical contaminants.
 They are generally useless against lead and chlorine.
 They also clog easily and need to be replaced every few months.
+A serious problem is that if they are not changed on time, at some point they start putting the contaminants they removed back into the water!
 They tend to get in the way when washing pots and often cause water to splash in unintended directions.
-They generally cost around $20, which is the same price we charge for our five-stage countertop which lasts a lot longer and also removes lead and chlorine.
+They generally cost around $20.
+For not much more you can get a countertop 5-stage filter.